Jubilate Deo

 Subsequently we performed it in Saint Mary's Church, Hugh Town, Isles of Scilly, with the same line-up.

+Almost certainly those were the only two performances ever given, because I never bothered to promote the work.
+I'd written myself off as a composer and anyway had by then shifted my priorities.
 I didn't publish it at the time and it languished for many years in the drawer.
-Finally in 2022 I decided to revise and publish it.
+The recording here, however, convinces me that the work still has some merit, so finally I've decided to revise and publish it.
 It won't win me any more prizes than it already has but it is an attractive little anthem for any church looking for something different that won't require too much work.
+As for Phil Emmerson and Nigel Spooner, I'm still (albeit very infrequently) in touch with them.